countable-web/ops-manual/peopleops/recruiting/APPLICANT_GUIDE.rst

 This is a guide for people applying to Countable.
 We'll expand it in the future (with your feedback I hope).
 For now, we suggest:

-  - Have a peek around the rest of this manual to see how we operate.
   - Read about who we think is a good :doc:`HIRING_FIT`
   - Check out countable.ca (and cortico.ca) to see a bit about our work.
   - See our team page. https://countable.ca/careers